 "We appreciate your efforts in spreading this important sedition."
 A

-project from 1999 that is still completely relevant today (and shows why
+project from 1999 that is still completely relevant today (and shows

-to meet customer needs and move products and messages.
+the quest to meet customer needs and move products and messages.

-Drucker Foundation SELF-ASSESSMENT TOOL for Nonprofit Organizations
+Drucker Foundation SELF-ASSESSMENT TOOL for Nonprofit

 It is built around five questions:

 This Self-Assessment tool is not free -- but those five questions are!

 What are our results?